2ndquadrant-it/puppet-barman/README.md

 ### Installing manually

 If you choose to install manually, you will have to clone the repository in the module path.

 ## Usage

 ### barman

 The `barman` class installs Barman.
 Currently only Ubuntu and Debian are supported.

 Intensive testing has only been done on Ubuntu 12.04 LTS.

-In order to install Barman with the defaults option, it is sufficient to just include the barman class:
+In order to install Barman with the default options, it is sufficient to just include the barman class:

     class { 'barman': }